pyeve/cerberus/docs/validation-rules.rst

    >>> v.errors
    {'field2': ["depends on these values: {'field1': 'one'}"]}

-Dependencies on sub-document fields are also supported:
+Declaring dependencies on sub-document fields with dot-notation is also
+supported:

 .. doctest::